bigleuxenchef/ElasticOnDocker/README.md

 # launching kibana
 docker run --env NETWORK_HOST=_eth0_ --env ELASTICSEARCH_URL=http://<your-hostanme>:9200 --env ES_JAVA_OPTS="-Xms2G -Xmx2G" --env NODE_NAME=node1  -p 5601:5601 -it --rm kibana:6.0.1
 ```

+> Note the usage of `NETWORK_HOST=_eth0_` :  this environment variable will set the corresponding variable in elasticsearch.yml.
+There are many ways to set that variables, it can be an IP adress, a hostname, or an inteface in the form or `_eth0_` or `_eth0:ipv4_`.
+This is important to mention the interface when the host has many interface, this can avoid confusion and avoid system to pick a random interface.

+> Note that if you want to have all the list of variable that can be configure to change elastic behavior, you can edit the yml file.
+Furthermore, in addition to any specific variables of elastic, you can change pretty much whatever you want for the jvm.

+> for simplicity, volumes have not been address by now. there will be later on.

 This should work as if elastic would run natively on your machine.